-TRSA welcomed a bipartisan congressional effort urging U.S. Department of Health and Human Services (HHS) Secretary Robert F. Kennedy Jr. to release a completed 2024 study on the benefits and feasibility of expanding the use of reusable healthcare textiles.
+Advocacy by TRSA and its member companies is fueling bipartisan pressure on the U.S. Department of Health and Human Services (HHS) to release a long-awaited federal study evaluating the benefits and feasibility of expanding the use of reusable healthcare textiles.

 “Six years ago, we learned a painful lesson that over-reliance on single-use, disposable PPE can put patients, providers and our entire healthcare system at greater risk,” said TRSA President and CEO Joseph Ricci.
 “That’s especially true during national emergencies when PPE demand increases and global supply chains are stretched thin.
 Congress requested this study to address the problems we’ve faced in the past, yet it still hasn’t been shared publicly.
 We urge HHS to release this study so policymakers have the facts to better protect patients and providers in the future.”